[NO TITLE FOUND]

 "There is a craftsmanship there; they are trained musicians," she says of Chicago.
 She cites the group's impressive harmonic progressions and use of counterpoint.
 "If you are going to write a song, you have to have an extra line.
 Any good piece of music will have counterpoint."
 When teaching the numerous rules of counterpoint that often chafe young music students, Lucas tells them, "To break the rule, you have to know the rule."

 Lucas's writing incorporates a variety of genres and styles ranging from symphonic music to Broadway and pop.
 Although she is classically trained and a member of the prestigious United Russian Composers Union, she's comfortable with all sorts of work and finds that her attitude fits well at Berklee.
 She maintains that her students like hearing classical music, even if their personal style is much different.

 Lucas loves writing music despite - or maybe because of - the forced creativity required by looming deadlines.
 Her tightest deadline gave her only 40 minutes.
 At the time, Lucas forgot her best friend's request for her to write something for the birthday of an elderly tai chi teacher.
 Lucas was reminded of her promise the morning of the celebration.
 All she had to go on was that the teacher loved to dance the waltz.
 "I started thinking, Chinese, waltz, pentatonic, Chinese paintings of butterflies and peonies," she recalls.
 Lucas went to her piano and came up with "Butterfly and Flowers," a sweet and flowing waltz that she ultimately sold to her music publisher as a work for string orchestra geared toward high-school ensembles.

 "For musicians, it is all about opportunity," Lucas says.
 "You have to be prepared for opportunity, for the open door.
-I tell my students, never treat as an exercise.
+I tell my students, never treat [a composition] as an exercise.
 Always put yourself into it.
 You never know what opportunity you will have later on."